volatusveritas/desc-tools/README.md

 digit.
 Examples: `1.0.2.`; `4.2.`; `3`; `4.2`; `5.1`.

 #### Section Identifier
-A Section Identifier is any sequence of plaintext that follows the “Section” keyword or the Section Numerator, and ends when two consecutive line breaks are found (e.g. an empty line after the text).
+A Section Identifier is any sequence of plaintext that follows the "Section" keyword or the Section Numerator, and ends when two consecutive line breaks are found (e.g. an empty line after the text).